Congenital Spinal and Vertebral Malformations in Dogs (Congenital Spinal / Vertebral Malformation)

 Prevention

-Optimal care of the pregnant bitch can also help to minimize the risk of malformations.
+Optimal care for the pregnant bitch can also help minimize the risk of malformations.
 This includes a balanced diet rich in essential vitamins and minerals, as well as avoiding toxins and stress during pregnancy.

 Outlook on current research

-A significant area of research is concerned with the genetic basis of these diseases.
+A significant area of research deals with the genetic basis of these diseases.
 By identifying specific genetic markers associated with spinal and vertebral malformations, scientists hope to develop breeding programs that minimize the risk of such anomalies.
-Genetic studies have already identified some relevant genes that are more common in certain dog breeds.
+Genetic studies have already identified some relevant genes that occur more frequently in certain dog breeds.
 These findings could contribute to reducing the prevalence of these diseases in the long term.

 Frequently asked questions (FAQs)